 - If special assistance or a change of membership type is required

 - Unexpected downtime of library computer system

-- Planned extended library closure (e.g. refurbishment) where alternative arrangements can’t be accessed
+- Planned extended library closure (for example refurbishment) where alternative arrangements can't be accessed

 - Faulty items

 1The Library Service is under no obligation to waive or reduce charges incurred by a Library user.

 2The reasons listed above may change at any time.

 The Library Service sells or rents items to make net income to supplement the library budget and enable us to reinvest in service development.
 Sources of income need to fit with the ethos of a publicly funded service.
 Sales remain at the margin of our activity and do not impact on the delivery of the core service.
 It is also seen as a way of both developing customer loyalty, providing yet another attraction for using the library, and as a wider marketing opportunity.

 The range of items sold may include local publications, withdrawn stock and items of small stationery.